 - Customer complaints that orientation of the flush mount rod holders interferes with paddling

-Customer reviews claim the UH-TK181 tracks well and maintains good stability on the water despite its sleeker build.
-At just 68 pounds, two people could really get this thing moving — a great boat for paddling into those more remote fishing spots without killing yourself.
-I think this boat is an excellent option for someone looking to buy a quality tandem kayak that is already adequately equipped to fish.
+Customer reviews claim the TK219 tracks well and maintains good stability on the water despite its sleeker build.
+At just 68 pounds, two people could really get this thing moving – a great boat for paddling into those more remote fishing spots without killing yourself.

 - Very affordable option considering all the included features